 An even bigger revelation from the journalists was that the Mercedes Paul had been driving had instability problems, and had been written off after being involved in a major accident two years earlier.
 Yet somehow, the car was rebuilt and sold to a limousine company who used it to ferry guests of the Ritz hotel.
 Paul was also drunk at the time of the accident was driving the car at 90 mph (145 kph).

-5. A Musical of Her Life Could Be Headed to Broadway.
+5. A Musical of Her Life Is Headed to Broadway.

-The team behind the Tony-winning show "Memphis" has created a musical called "Diana," which the New York Post reported has attracted attention from Broadway producers.
-Currently it's being workshopped at various venues.
+The team behind the Tony-winning show "Memphis" has created a musical called "Diana" that has attracted attention from Broadway producers.
+Currently it's being workshopped at various venues and is slated to open on Broadway on March 31, 2020, at the Longacre Theatre, says Playbill.
 The plot mainly centers around Diana's marriage to Prince Charles and will feature all the usual suspects — including Queen Elizabeth and Charles' mistress-turned-second wife Camilla Parker Bowles.
 Expect lots of '80s-style music courtesy of the team's composer-lyricist David Bryan, who is also the keyboardist for the band Bon Jovi.